 - Baby Tasmanian devils are called joeys, pups, or imps.

-- They are born undeveloped and have a size of raisin.
+- They are born undeveloped and have the size of a raisin.

 - At birth, they weigh about 0.18 to 0.24 grams.